 Dateline's Mystery on the Catawba River

 Dateline NBC first aired its report about the death of Irina Yarmolenko, Mystery on the Catawba River, on July 9, 2011.
 This report expanded interest in the case beyond North Carolina to viewers across the United States.
 As had already existed in Charlotte, public opinion that Neal Cassada and Mark Carver had been falsely accused spread nationwide when the Dateline report was aired.
-This website was created as a result of the original broadcast, and as the report has re-aired every few months on various channels since then, viewers have contacted the author of this site to express support and add information about the investigation.
+This website was created by a viewer of the first broadcast who became interested in the case and has since gathered additional information from credible sources involved in the investigation.

 In a television special like Dateline's, gathering enough facts to present the story accurately can be difficult, and mistakes do exist.
 Informants contributed misinformation and also withheld crucial evidence that incorrectly skewed the focus of Dateline's reporting.
 Dateline representatives have been in touch with the author of this website via email and phone to gather more information but have stated that they do not plan to update the story unless a court changes its ruling in the case.
-The Investigation Discovery channel, which most frequently re-airs the story, has not responded to requests to either discontinue the story or correct the errors.
-Despite the flaws, the story has helped bring the evidence for suicide to public attention and thereby assisted in the work toward Carver's eventual release.
-Listed are several of the needed corrections.
+On June 19, 2014, Discovery Communications, LLC, made the gracious decision to discontinue re-broadcasts from its family of channels.
+This was done in response to a request from the author of this website to either correct around a dozen factual and suggestive errors or cease airing the report.

 - Distance from the scene to the fishermen's location — Amid conflicting media reports about many details of the case, it is ironic that one fact that should be easily measurable is also debated.
 Dateline states the distance between the scene and the fishing spot as 100 feet, repeatedly describing it as "near," while the distance used during trial was "a football field's length," about 360 feet south by the Interstate 85 bridge.
 Other distances have circulated in various media reports.
 It is possible that differing distances are offered because of trees and heavy underbrush that obscured the locations from each other and prevented direct travel between them.